 The G-sensors detect collisions and major impacts.
 When they do so, the camera automatically creates a 15-second video, no matter what mode it is in.
-This even works when your car is parked thanks to the internal battery.
+This even works when your car is parked, thanks to the internal battery.

-The VAVA Dash app that comes free with the product connects to the device via 2.4GHz Wi-Fi and is very user-friendly, making managing your video files a breeze.
-The maximum card capacity is 256 GB and the product comes with a 30-month warranty that includes product registration.
+The VAVA Dash app that comes free with this wireless dash cam connects to the device via 2.4 GHz Wi-Fi and is very user-friendly, making managing your video files a breeze.
+The maximum card capacity is 256 GB.
+Additionally, the product comes with a 30-month warranty that includes product registration.

-VAVA lists the 2K-VD005 dash cam at $199.99.
+VAVA lists the 4K-VD004 dash cam at $199.99.

 When you really think about it, you don’t really need your central rear-view mirror.
 After all, trucks and bikes don’t even have them.
 You’re probably used to using it, but you can actually see everything you need to switch lanes in your side-view mirrors.

 The camera also packs in all the usual dash cam features.
-You get loop recording and a shock sensor to activate emergency video recording, an internal battery to keep the device on stand-by even when the ignition is off, and a micro USB port that connects to the power source, be it a battery pack or the cigarette lighter plug.
+You get loop recording and a shock sensor to activate emergency video recording, an internal battery to keep the device on standby even when the ignition is off, and a micro USB port that connects to the power source, be it a battery pack or the cigarette lighter plug.

 With all of these features and a price tag of just $80, the Aukey Mirror Dash Cam with LCD Touchscreen is the best mirror dash cam on the market right now.